Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-Both of the bands share some unifying traits with one another, including the fact that both are duos and both are emitters of sludge / doom heaviness.
-There are differences, of course, as HER HIGHNESS are an instrumental entity, VANTA are not, as they incorporate vocals.
+Both of the bands share some unifying traits with one another, including the fact that both are duos and both are emitters of sludge/doom heaviness.
+There are differences, of course, as HER HIGHNESS is an instrumental entity, VANTA is not, as they incorporate vocals.

-Let’s take a look, uh, and a listen, to what this pair are rendering unto us here then, shall we?
+Let’s take a look, uh, and a listen, to what this pair is rendering unto us here then, shall we?
 We shall, by a brief synopsis of each separately… beginning with HER HIGHNESS.

-This duo – bassist / noisemaker Tamás and drummer András – wield their weaponry well, using additional noise and samples inserted into their output for a greater yield.
+This duo – bassist/noisemaker Tamás and drummer András – wields its weaponry well, using additional noise and samples inserted into their output for a greater yield.
 Borne on a highly dense, muddied vehicle of pure sludge, these tracks, “Catechesis Of Dirt” and “Hanged On Ganymede“, also bear a brunt of fuzz thickness to them.

 The first track is quite rhythmic at its roots, it has a primal feel to it, yet quickly escalates in its tempos and advance.
 If anything, this is an ideal representation of the “less is more” approach, where less really is more.
 The latter cut, “Hanged On Ganymede“, is my favorite of the two, because anything that begins with a spoken sample of William S. Burroughs rules in my book.
 ‘Nuff said.